syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 id: uocpjfaybikk
 type: challenge
 title: Delete a website deployment
-teaser: The power of operators is handling any drift between requested state and cluster state, in this challenge learn how to detect deletion drift and execute on it
+teaser: Drift between operator expectations and cluster reality does not always mean update.
+You must also detect and execute on a deletion of existing websites.
 notes:
 - type: text
   contents: |-